ncalteen/actions-docker-training/Exercises/06-Create-Dependent-Job.md

 > skipped.

 1. Create a branch named `dependent`
-2. Create a file named `.github/workflows/dependent.yml` with the following contents
+2. In the `.github/workflows/` directory, create a file named `dependent.yml` with the following contents

-   > **:warning: Note:** This job is primarily used for manual triggers.

    ```yaml
    name: Dependent Jobs